spscah/sps-python-course/README.md

 # sps-python-course
-A Jupyter based course for teaching Python to 5th and 6th form (Y10/Y11)
+A multi-platform based course for teaching Python to 4th, 5th and 6th form (T9/Y10/Y11).